Operation Pedestal: Malta, 1942

 Operation Julius, a plan to supply Malta by simultaneous convoys from Gibraltar in Operation Harpoon and from Alexandria by Operation Vigorous (12–15/16 June) was a costly failure.
 Only two merchant ships from Harpoon reached the island; the Vigorous convoy was forced to turn back and several convoy escorts and many merchantmen, including the only tanker in Harpoon, were sunk.
 By August, the fortnightly (two-weekly) ration on Malta for one person was 14 oz sugar, 7 oz fats, 10.5 oz bread and 14 oz of corned beef.
 An adult male worker had a daily intake of 1,690 calories and women and children received 1,500 calories.
-In August a mass slaughter of livestock began on the island to reduce the need for fodder imports and to convert grazing land for crop growing; the meat being supplied to the public through Victory Kitchens.
+In August, livestock was slaughtered to economise on fodder imports and to grow crops on grazing land; the meat being supplied through Victory Kitchens.
+Malta would be forced to surrender if fuel, food and ammunition were not delivered before September and Air Vice-Marshal Keith Park, warned that there remained only a few weeks' supply of aviation fuel.
 (Note: A balanced diet of 1,500 calories could keep a person alive but led to rapid weight-loss and debilitation.
 The pre-war intake for Maltese civilians not performing manual labour was about 2,500 calories and workers ate considerably more; the calorie intake in Britain never fell below 2,800 during the war.
 Medicines also ran out and an airman who went sick was asked to choose which medicine bottle he preferred, blue, orange or green.
 When he asked what was in them, he was told that there were no medicines left, only water with a choice of coloured bottle.)
-Malta would be forced to surrender if fuel, food and ammunition were not delivered before September and Air Vice-Marshal Keith Park, the local air commander since July, warned that there remained only a few weeks' supply of aviation fuel.
-The Admiralty had the fast minelayer converted to carry fuel and submarines were pressed into service to run supplies of aviation fuel, anti-aircraft ammunition and torpedoes through the blockade, to keep the remaining aircraft operational.